Maximality of Laplacian Algebras, with Applications to Invariant Theory: Polarizations

-The technical condition alluded to above is the following: \begin{definition}[$k$ normal spaces] Let $(V,\F)$ be an infinitesimal manifold submetry.
+\begin{definition}[$k$ normal spaces] Let $(V,\F)$ be an infinitesimal manifold submetry.
 We say $\F$ satisfies the \emph{$k$ normal spaces} condition, abbreviated $k$-NS, if there exists a non-empty open subset $U\In V^k$ such that, for all $(x_1, \ldots, x_k)\in U$, we have

 where for any $x\in V$, $\nu_{x}(L_{x})\In V$ denotes the normal space to the $\F$-leaf $L_x$ at $x$.

 If $G\subset \OO(V)$ is a compact subgroup, we say $G$ satisfies $k$-NS if its orbit decomposition does. \end{definition}